 Don't be caught in SLO CAL without these wine tasting must-takes

 You've picked the dates, notified your boss, and bought those coveted tickets to that insanely delicious winemaker dinner.
 It's finally time for your SLO CAL summer wine tasting trip!
 Isn't it amazing how much the anticipation adds to the experience?
 With a slower pace of life and a larger value placed on quality over quantity, you won't leave these SLO CAL Crafted wineries disappointed.
 That is—if you remember to pack correctly!
 From bikinis and picnic baskets to bocce ball-appropriate white linen, here's what you should be throwing in your bag before you hit the road.
-See ya in SLO CAL!
+See ya'll in SLO CAL!

 Cool, Coastal Edna Valley and Arroyo Grande